 Netball Session Plans (Suitable for Stage 3B)

 Welsh Sports Association Online COVID-19 Awareness Course

 Welsh Netball members can access the WSA’s Online COVID-19 Awareness Course for a reduced rate of £4.
 Information about the course and a link to book on to it can be found below.
-Please note, this course is voluntary and is in addition to Welsh Netball’s club criteria as part of our ‘Return to Play’ roadmap.
+Please note, this course is voluntary and is not part of the #NetsGetReady checklist.

 Click here to book

-All netball clubs and leagues in Wales will be required to complete the following #NetsGetReady checklist in order to safely return to play in line with Welsh Netball’s ‘Return to Play’ roadmap.
-We strongly recommend that clubs and leagues undertake the steps below as soon as possible, to help ensure the health and safety of all participants.
+All netball clubs in Wales will be required to complete the following #NetsGetReady checklist in order to safely return to play in line with Welsh Netball’s ‘Return to Play’ roadmap.
+We strongly recommend that clubs undertake the steps below as soon as possible, to help ensure the health and safety of all participants.

 The 5 elements of #NetsGetReady are:

 2. Complete Welsh Netball’s COVID-19 Co-ordinator Training (online webinar)

 5. Re-affiliate your club and members to Welsh Netball for 2020/21 season